LSSTDESC/BlendingToolKit/docs/source/cli.rst

 In the case that it would be really useful for you to run your own sampling function or measurement function directly from the command line, please `write an issue<https://github.com/LSSTDESC/BlendingToolKit/issues>`_ in our github and we are happy to help implementing it into our codebase.

+A more "hacky" alternative for advanced users:

+1. Git clone the BTK repo

+2. Add your measurement function to the ``measure.py`` file (it is recommended that you test it first using the python interface in the case of errors).

+3. Add your function to the ``available_measure_functions`` dictionary at the end of this file.

+4. You should now be able to run it from the CLI just like any other measure_function with the name given in the dictionary in step 3.

 CLI help
 ---------------------------
 You can always access the help menu of the CLI if you forget any of the options like: